-Upon losing power there are three key maneuvers a pilot must perform: autorotation entry, steady autorotation and the flare/landing.
+Upon losing power there are three key maneuvers a pilot must perform: autorotation entry, steady autorotation and the flare landing.
 Autorotation entry covers the transition from normal, powered flight to steady autorotation.
-Once the entry has finished and the pilot has stabilized the helicopter in autorotation, he can look for a landing zone and maneuver the helicopter appropriately towards that landing zone (LZ).
-When nearing the LZ, the pilot will need to arrest both the forward speed and descent rate to land safely, which is done by flaring, or pitching the aircraft nose up.
-More details on each of these phases is provided below.
+When the helicopter reaches a steady descent rate, forward speed, and is maintaining rotor speed, the entry is finished.
+The helicopter is now in steady autorotation.
+At this point the pilot must identify a landing zone (LZ) and maneuver the helicopter to it.
+When nearing the LZ, the pilot must arrest both the forward speed and descent rate to land safely.
+This is done by flaring, or pitching the aircraft nose up.
+Each of these phases is described in more detail below.

-In this flight regime, a pilot must also monitor airspeed.
-Two key airspeeds are (1) the airspeed that minimizes autorotational descent rate and (2) the larger airspeed the provides maximum glide distance.
-The airspeed that minimizes descent rate is approximately the same as the airspeed that requires minimum power (max loiter time) in level flight, around 60kts for some helicopters.
-The airspeed that provides maximum glide distance is approximately the optimal cruise speed for the helicopter, where the ratio of forward speed to power is largest (often around 90kts).
+In this flight condition, a pilot must also monitor airspeed.
+Two important airspeeds are (1) the airspeed that minimizes descent rate and (2) a larger airspeed that provides maximum glide distance.
+The airspeed that minimizes descent rate is approximately the airspeed that requires minimum power (max loiter time) in level flight.
+This is typically around 60 knots and results in a descent rate around 2000 feet per minute.
+The airspeed that provides maximum glide distance is approximately the optimal cruise speed.
+This is often around 90 knots, where the ratio of forward speed to power is largest.

-Approaching the LZ the helicopter must reduce its forward speed and descent rate to near zero.
-Flaring, or pitching the nose up, does these two things simultaneously.
-When the aircraft pitches up more air flows up through the rotor (e.g. 60kts is much larger than 2000’/min), which increases rotor thrust, delivering both a vertical and aft force.
-This pitch must subsequently be removed in order to land flat on the ground.
-Forward cyclic is then applied to pitch the nose down as collective is increased to keep the descent rate small and soften the landing.
-Rotor speed decreases with the collective increase, and little upflow through the rotor.
-Timing is critical here – if the flare is done too soon the rotor speed will subsequently decay, the helicopter will accelerate down, and result in a hard landing.
+Approaching the LZ the helicopter must reduce its forward speed and descent rate quickly.
+Flaring, or pitching the nose up, does both simultaneously.
+When the aircraft pitches up more air flows up through the rotor than in descent.
+This increases rotor thrust, delivering both a vertical and aft force.
+As the vertical and forward speeds approach safe values the pitch is removed with forward cyclic.
+This enables the helicopter to land flat on the ground.
+As the cyclic is moved forward the collective is increased to keep the descent rate small and soften the landing.
+At this point the rotor speed drops.
+Timing is critical here.
+If the flare is executed too high above the ground, the helicopter will drop a longer distance after the flare and accelerate down.
+This will result in a harder ground impact with a lower rotor speed.
 If the flare is done too late the helicopter will contact the ground before the descent rate and/or forward speed is sufficiently arrested, also resulting in a hard landing.

-The landing is typically sliding one, with some forward speed when contacting the ground.
-Immediately lowering the collective full down helps the helicopter come to a stop quicker.
-In some cases, the terrain may not allow for a sliding landing.
-In such cases, pilots aim to reach 0 ground speed just before touching down, called a "0 0 autorotation" (0 speed at 0 altitude above ground) This is more difficult and typically results in a harder ground impact.
+While most of the forward speed is removed in the flare, it's not always necessary to remove it all.
+With a suitable LZ, the helicopter can land with some forward speed and slide or roll to a stop.
+This makes the landing slightly easier for the pilot.
+However, in some cases the terrain may not allow for a sliding landing.
+In such cases, pilots must reach zero ground speed just before touching down, called a "zero-zero autorotation" (0 speed at 0 altitude above ground).
+This is more difficult and typically results in a harder ground impact.

 A cross section of a blade is shaped like an airfoil shown in the diagram above.
 A key property of these airfoil shapes is high lift relative to drag.
 Lift is the aerodynamic force acting perpendicular to the relative air velocity \(V\), while drag is parallel.
-Since the aircraft is descending at a high rate and the rotor is spinning, the relative air velocity to the blade is at an angle shown in the diagram above (i.e. mostly right here but with an upward component associated with aircraft descent).
-Because of the upward component, the lift force is tilted slightly left, into the direction of rotor rotation.
+Since the aircraft is descending at a high rate and the rotor is spinning, the relative air velocity to the blade is at an angle shown in the diagram above.
+It's mostly right, but with an upward component due to aircraft descent.
+Since lift is perpendicular to \(V\), it's tilted slightly left, into the direction of rotor rotation.
 The drag mostly acts against rotor rotation.
-Since the lift is so much larger than the drag, the forward component of the lift (dotted horizontal blue line) has the potential to more than offset the aft portion of the drag.
+Since the lift is so much larger than the drag, the forward component of the lift (the dotted horizontal blue line at the top) has the potential to more than offset the aft portion of the drag.
 This results in positive torque that allows the rotors to maintain speed without engine power.

 You may wonder why the inboard and outboard sections of the blade do not contribute positive torque.
 The speed of a blade section due to rotor rotation is proportional to the distance from the center of the rotor.
 This is very small for inboard sections and very large for outboard sections.
 This results in a large angle of incidence \(\alpha\) inboard and much smaller \(\alpha\) outboard.
 Above a threshold \(\alpha\), drag increases significantly and lift decreases.
-This is called stall, and in this context prevents an inboard section from producing positive torque as shown in the diagram above.
-Outboard the small \(\alpha\) shrinks the lift relative to the drag and orients the lift more upward (less forward), together resulting in a negative torque contribution as shown below.
+This is called stall, and in this context stall prevents inboard sections from producing positive torque.
+This is shown in the diagram above.

 How do things change in a turn / maneuvering?
 When the helicopter turns it rolls to a blank angle, say, \(\phi = 35deg\).
 At the same descent rate, the up flow through the rotor drops about 20% (from \(w\) to \(w\cos 35^o \)).
 Thrust and rotor speed cannot be maintained in this condition.
-The helicopter accelerates towards the ground, increasing flow up through the main rotor.
+The helicopter accelerates toward the ground, increasing flow up through the main rotor.
 This persists until vertical aerodynamic forces, primarily from the main rotor, can support the helicopter’s weight.
-At this point, main rotor thrust will be significantly larger than in level autorotation, because the thrust vector is tilted about \(35^o\).
-There is a large amount of thrust parallel to the ground, in the direction of the turn (that’s what’s facilitating the turn).
-To reach this condition the flow through the main rotor (normal to the main rotor) must be significantly larger than in level flight autorotation.
-This means the rotor speed will increase in a turn and collective is increased to compensate for this.
+At this point, main rotor thrust will be significantly larger than in level autorotation.
+In addition to countering the helicopter's weight, there is a large amount of thrust parallel to the ground, in the direction of the turn.
+This counters the centrifugal force that would otherwise push the helicopter out of the turn.
+To reach this condition, the flow through the main rotor must be significantly larger than in level flight autorotation.
+This means the rotor speed will increase in a turn.
+Collective is increased to counter this and maintain safe rotor speed.